Motor Vehicle Accident: How To Claim Compensation For Injuries In A UK Road Traffic Accident

 1. You are under 18 years of age at the time of your accident

-You have until your 21st birthday to start a claim.
+You have until your 21st birthday to start a claim in England and Wales.
 For example, if you had a road traffic accident on your 16th birthday – you would have 5 years to start your claim for compensation.

 2. You suffer in some way from a mental infirmity or incapacity either prior to or as a result of your accident